abhijitxy/project_web3.0/README.md

 # Getting Started

 To get started with Kripto, you will first need to have an Ethereum wallet.
 Kripto supports MetaMask, MyEtherWallet and other Ethereum wallets.

+1. Install MetaMask or MyEtherWallet and create a new wallet.
+2. Add some Ether to your wallet to pay for the transaction fees.
+3. Go to the Kripto website and connect your wallet.
+3. Once connected, you can start buying, selling and storing cryptocurrencies.